carbolance/space/APP_VISION.md

 # Future System Development (App Vision)

-The knowledge_base will eventually evolve into a broader Carbolance **content & context system** — an app that connects copy, assets, and brand guidelines as a full context engine.
+The space will eventually evolve into a **content & context system** — an app that connects copy, assets, and brand guidelines as a full creative engine.

 ## Objectives
 - **Front-end Editor**: Rich-text + Markdown editor for non-technical teammates.